aidangarske/wolfssh/README.md

     $ ./examples/echoserver/echoserver -f

 The option `-f` enables echo-only mode.
-From another terminal run the
+From another terminal run the client with the keyblob:

-client:
+    $ ./examples/client/client -i ../wolfTPM/keyblob.bin -u USER

+For debuging run server like above then:

-    $ ./examples/client/client
+    $ <lldb, gdb, etc.> ./examples/client/client

+Set break point or just run:

-and debug for example use r -i ../wolfTPM/keyblob.bin to run and debug wolfTPM support
+    $ r -i ../wolfTPM/keyblob.bin -u USER

+Where the *USER* can be jack, jill, hansel, or gretel.

 WOLFSSH APPLICATIONS
 ====================